Apron: Inside horizontal trim located under the window stool at the bottom of a unit.

 Keeper: The hook-shaped piece of hardware that it is mounted on the inside sash stile of a casement window in which the sash lock engages.

 Laminated glass: Similar to the construction of car windshields, this technique sandwiches a piece of transparent film or plastic between two panes of glass.
 Typically used for safety reasons because of its resistance to shattering.
-Also reduce noise transmission to the interior.
+Also reduces noise transmission to the interior.

 Lift: A handle or grip installed on the bottom sash rail of a double-hung window to assist in the raising or lowering of the sash.